Successful travel tricks of the trade

 You are at the airport, now what?

-• A fun travel tip that most people don’t know is how to get your luggage just a bit faster than the others after your flight.
+- A fun travel tip that most people don’t know is how to get your luggage just a bit faster than the others after your flight.
 As you are checking your luggage, ask for a fragile sticker.
 It will be put on the top and increases the odds your luggage will come out first at your destination.

-• If you can attain airport lounge access, go for it.
+- If you can attain airport lounge access, go for it.
 We try to arrive three hours before our international flights.
 As a safety net if there are any issues on the way or at the airport.
 It has saved us many times.
 The bonus is that if no issues arrive, there is more time to enjoy the lounge.
 They all include free Wi-Fi and food, which at times can be full of delicious meals, an open bar with free alcohol, and a place to relax.
-Take a nap, watch TV, and take a shower if your wish, as some lounges even have shower facilities.
+Take a nap, watch TV, and take a shower if you wish, as some lounges even have shower facilities.
 A glass of champagne before a flight?
 Well, yes, I will thank you.

-• Suppose your flight is delayed or canceled.
+- Suppose your flight is delayed or canceled.
 Call the airline while standing in line.
 Whichever comes first, you can interact with.
-Often the call center can do more for you, and it may be faster than a long line.
+Often, the call center can do more for you, and it may be faster than a long line.
 This applies to when your flight is coming in late.
 If you know you will miss your connection while still taxing to the gate, call the airline.
 More than likely, most people on that plane have missed connections, and the airport lines won’t be fun.
 One practice for many airlines is they automatically rebook you, but that does not mean you have to accept it.
 Ask for a supervisor or senior gate agent if you feel you need to have a person with more experience or authority involved.

 In The Air Travel Tips